webgpu-native/webgpu-headers/doc/articles/Surfaces.md

 The behavior of `::wgpuInstanceCreateSurface``(instance, descriptor)` is:

- - If any of these validation steps fails, return an error @ref WGPUSurface:
+ - If any of these validation steps fails, return an error @ref WGPUSurface object:

     - Validate that all the sub-descriptors in the chain for `descriptor` are known to this implementation.
     - Validate that `descriptor` contains information about exactly one OS surface.